-Having recently spent two weeks in Sri Lanka, I stayed in some amazing luxury hotels across the island.
+I recently spent two weeks in Sri Lanka and was fortunate enough to stay in some amazing luxury hotels across the island.
 One of these was the Anantara Peace Haven Resort, By far the best luxury hotel in Tangalle.

 I had wanted to stay at an Anantara hotel for a while, but it often hadn’t worked with our itinerary and budget.
 However, during our recent trip to Sri Lanka, staying at the incredible Anantara Peace Haven Resort made complete sense.
 We fortunately had time to spend a relaxing few days in Tangalle, before venturing on to Yala National Park.